choang05/vrchat-beatsaber/README.md

 # vrchat-beatsaber
 Recreation of the Beat Saber rhythm game inside VRchat.
-Capable of importing existing beat saber songs/maps.
+Created using UdonSharp and capable of importing existing beat saber songs/maps.